flexinai/flexin-ipod-ad/README.md

 - color name for person's silhouette: `-p` or `--person` (default black)
 - enter threshold 1-9 (converted to 0.1 - 0.9) to adjust the segmentation between the person and the background: `-t` or `--threshold` (default 1)
 - threshold limit for output of multiple videos with a threshold difference of 1 between them: `-l` or `--thresholdlimit` (default 1 video output per video input)
+- seconds in video to switch background color on, separated by - : `-s` or `--switch`
+- alternate background color to switch with the first color: `-a` or `altbackground`

 to segment all videos in a Desktop folder called `my_videos` to a folder in this repo called `video_output` in black and white, an example could be: